francolaiuppa/github-outdated-repo-notifier/README.md

 # Github Outdated Repo Notifier
-Allows you to setup a daily Telegram notification for all your out of date Github repos.
+Files to setup a daily Telegram notification for all your out of date Github repos.

 The amount of days required to consider a repo out of date is configurable.

 # Setup
 1.Create a [webtask](https://webtask.io) based on the [index.js](https://raw.githubusercontent.com/francolaiuppa/github-outdated-repo-notifier/master/index.js) file.

 2.Configure the following secrets:

 - TELEGRAM_TOKEN